Pocolip/ReplaySaver/README.md

 ## Usage

 1. Play battles on [Pokemon Showdown](https://play.pokemonshowdown.com/)
-2. When battles end, replays are automatically saved
+2. When battles start, replays links are automatically saved
 3. Click the extension icon to view your saved replays
 4. Use the popup to:
    - View all saved replays with format and player information